 Detailed information regarding courses offered (day, time, location, instructor) is on the Course Schedule web site at www.temple.edu/tucourses.

 Advising is required prior to initial registration for students who must register on campus and is strongly recommended for all students who register through OWLnet at http://owlnet.temple.edu.
 Students should contact their school, college, or department advisors for appointments or information.
 Generally, advisors and students review options and requirements, select courses, and complete and sign a registration form when necessary.
 For further information on academic advising, please see Advising under the Student Support and Services section of the Bulletin.

-Also, read the Registration Dates & Information and Online Registration sections provided on the website of the Office of Academic Records.
+Also, read the Registration Dates & Information section provided on the web site of the Office of Academic Records.

 Students who withdraw from classes after the drop/add period are responsible for full payment of all tuition and fees.
+These courses will be recorded on the transcript with the notation of "W," indicating that the student withdrew.
 Unpaid tuition balances may be referred for collection and students may be held liable for paying all associated collection costs and/or legal fees.